 If you rent commercial office space, claiming your rent as a business expense on your taxes is fairly straightforward.
-It doesn’t matter if you have employees working in the office or you work alone.
+According to this San Diego property management company, it doesn’t matter if you have employees working in the office or you work alone.
 To calculate the deduction, simply multiply your monthly rent payment by the number of months you occupied the office in the given tax year.
 For example, if you are an interior designer paying $1200 per month for a furnished executive suite in our office park outside Boston MA, and you occupied the space for 12 months in 2021, you could deduct $14,400 for your rent on line 20b of Schedule C.

 However, if you rent commercial office space to work on personal projects unrelated to your business, such as to study for a degree or manage your investments, the rent is not tax deductible because it does not meet the IRS guidelines for business rent expense.